 17t.
 Columbus Auto Body, New Haven, CT (0-2) (North Atlantic)

 17t.
 Blue Bunny Ice Cream, Sioux City, IA (0-2) (Western)

 17t.
 Raybestos Cardinals, Stratford, CT (0-2) (Host)

-NOTES: South Pacific Coast Champ – Plymouth Mo-Parts, San Ysidro, CA did not attend.
+South Pacific Coast Champ – Plymouth Mo-Parts, San Ysidro, CA did not attend.